Dr. Glen Davies, R. Psych.

 Jessica completed her Master of Arts at UBC and received her undergraduate degree in Psychology and Behavior Science from McGill.
 Trained in School Psychology, she specializes in assessment, intervention and program planning for children and adolescents experiencing learning, attention and behavioural difficulties.

-Leslie is supervised by Dr. Glen Davies, R. Psych.
+As Leslie is pursuing her registration with the College of Psychologists of BC, she is currently supervised by Dr. Glen Davies, R. Psych.
 All of the assessment reports will be read by Dr. Davies.
 For extended health purposes, Dr. Davies name and CPBC # will be indicated on all receipts.
 Please contact your extended health provider to confirm that they will reimburse psychological services for a supervised practice.

 Alessia Lista, M.Psy, RCC